Stock market today: Asian shares power higher following slight gains on Wall Street

 BOJ policymakers are waiting to see what sort of wage gains might come in 2024 as part of the central bank’s strategy of keeping credit easy to try to spur stronger growth.

-In Hong Kong, the Hang Seng index gained 1.5% to 16,876.69 on heavy buying of technology and property shares.
+In Hong Kong, the Hang Seng index surged 2.7% to 17,066.09 on heavy buying of technology and property shares.
 It has lost about 14% this year as China’s economy has sputtered despite the country’s reopening after it loosened COVID-19 precautions.

-Online food delivery company Meituan was up 4.3% and property developer Sino-Ocean Group Holding was up 3.5%.
+Online food delivery company Meituan was up 6.8% and property developer Sino-Ocean Group Holding advanced 4.7%.
+Shares in struggling developer Country Garden Holdings jumped 6.9%.

+Ecommerce giant Alibaba’s shares gained 2.9% even after a court in New York refused to dismiss a lawsuit filed against it by a U.S. company, Kelly Toys Holdings, for allegedly selling counterfeit versions of Squishmallow plush toys.

 On Wednesday, the S&P 500 rose 0.1% to 4,781.58.
 It is up 24% for the year.
 The Dow Jones Industrial Average rose 0.3%, to close at 37,656.52.